 Figure 4 A storyteller’s techniques

-There is a range of techniques creating so-called cognitive gaps in how the storyteller arranges the verb tenses and nouns to engage anticipation, curiosity, suspense, surprise.
+There is a range of techniques creating so-called cognitive gaps in how the storyteller arranges the verb tenses and nouns to engage anticipation, curiosity, suspense, and surprise.

 The example above shows the storytelling technique we call foreshadowing, which is known for creating suspense.
 The causal relation between events is sequenced to give the reader a glimpse of a character’s future; the storyteller then changes to the past and lets the events unfold over time and meet at the end of a present.